 The latter is usually the way those things go over here.
 But there are those rare moments when I become this resourceful (not wasteful) keeper of the kitchen.
 And so I had to share this recipe for a lemon buttermilk cake that saved me from dumping the creamy remains of this icebox lurker.

 It’s spongy, lemony and all-around delicious – the only thing I would change is to double up on the glaze.
 With the dairy-heavy ingredients, I have this vision of this recipe as one handed down between the generations of a farming family.
-Somewhere out in the Midwest, on a green patchwork of well-tended fields, the creamy batter would be stirred with love and efficiency in a farmhouse kitchen, and placed in a window to cool, or until a small hand couldn’t resist crumbling off a corner.
+Somewhere out in the Midwest, on a green patchwork of well-tended fields, the creamy batter would be stirred with love and efficiency in a farmhouse kitchen, and placed in a window to cool only just until a small hand couldn’t resist crumbling off a corner any longer.

 Agrarian roots or not, this is a darn good cake, and perfect excuse to use the leftover buttermilk taking up space in your fridge.

 I haven’t pitched a tent, lit a camp stove or burrowed deep into the secure cocoon of a sleeping bag as owls called out to no one in particular, in far too long.
 Nine years to be exact.
 The last camping trip I mapped out was to the Apostle Islands, but that was also the same summer that my dad died, and I cancelled the trip.
 So when my friend Jane threw together a last minute mid-week camping excursion, I couldn’t refuse.

 And I’m so grateful that I was able to juggle schedules and move work and childcare days around to get out to Woodland Valley Campground in Phoenicia, New York, tucked into the Catskills at the foot of Slide Mountain.